igorline/slither_wiki/Detector-Documentation.md

 	}
 }
 ```
-Boolean constants can be used directly and do not need to be compare to `true` or `false`.
+Boolean constants can be used directly and do not need to be compared to `true` or `false`.

 ### Recommendation
 Remove the equality to the boolean constant.